MEDIUM PEEL : FOR BEAUTIFUL SKIN

 Indications for a medium peel

-The medium peel is recommended for patients looking to address a variety of moderate skin concerns.
+The medium peel is recommended for patients who want to treat several skin concerns of moderate severity.

-• Mild to moderate wrinkles and fine lines : this peel is ideal for softening wrinkles, especially around the eyes and mouth.
+• Moderate wrinkles and fine lines : this peel is ideal for softening mild to moderate wrinkles, especially around the eyes and mouth.

-• Pigmentation spots : it is effective in reducing age spots, sun spots, and post-inflammatory hyperpigmentation.
+• Pigment spots : it is effective in reducing age spots, sun spots, and post-inflammatory hyperpigmentation.

-• Acne scars : superficial to moderately deep acne scars can be significantly improved with this treatment.
+Acne scars : superficial and medium-depth acne scars can be significantly reduced thanks to this treatment.

-• Premature skin aging : patients seeking to slow down the visible signs of aging, often caused by prolonged sun exposure, will benefit from this treatment.
+• Premature skin aging : patients who want to slow down and treat visible signs of skin aging, often caused by prolonged sun exposure, can benefit from this treatment.

-• Global rejuvenation : the medium peel stimulates collagen production, leaving the skin looking younger and more revitalized.
+• Overall rejuvenation : the medium peel stimulates collagen production, and the skin appears younger and revitalized.

 • Skin laxity.